ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

 ???+ note

-    Don't forget that if you want to run the `squareroot` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `squareroot` directory that contains the project's source code.
+    Don't forget that if you want to run the `squareroot` program you must use your terminal to first go into the GitHub repository containing this project and then go into the `squareroot` directory that houses the project's code.
     Finally, remember that before running the program you must run `poetry install` to add the dependencies.

 ## Adding Functionality